 - SME thresholds exceeded over one accounting period (for more information, refer to Article 4.2 in the annex to Commission Recommendation 2003/361/EC);

-- the company's previous submission was based on a bona fide estimate of the headcount and financial data (because annual accounts were not yet available);
+- the company's previous declaration was based on a bona fide estimate of the headcount and financial data (annual accounts were not yet available);

-- the applicant's SME status has expired and there are one or more years of accounting data missing since the last submission.
+- the applicant's SME status has expired and there are one or more years of accounting data missing since the last declaration.

-Supporting documents (such as annual accounts and ownership data) can be submitted in any official EU language.
+Supporting documents (such as annual accounts and ownership information) can be submitted in any official EU language.

-The Agency reserves the right to request further information from the company to establish that the SME criteria are met and may, at any time, perform audits as part of its SME programme.
-The SME will be liable to consequences in case of a false declaration.
+EMA reserves the right to request further information from the company to establish that the SME criteria are met and may, at any time, perform audits as part of its SME programme.
+The company will be liable to consequences in case of a false declaration.

-If an enterprise is not yet legally established in the EU/EEA, SME incentives can be accessed through an EU/EEA-established SME regulatory consultancy.
-Both the regulatory consultancy and the non-EU/EEA-based company have to be assigned SME status by the EMA SME office.
+If an enterprise is not yet legally established in the European Union (EU) or in the European Economic Area (EEA), SME incentives can be accessed through an EU/EEA-established SME regulatory consultancy.
+Both the regulatory consultancy and the non-EU/EEA-based company have to be assigned SME status by EMA's SME office.

-Further information can be found in the EMA User guide for SMEs.
+Further information can be found in EMA's SME user guide.